 Operational aspects

-To achieve those aims, five work packages have been composed:
+To achieve these aims, five work packages are being composed:

 Stakeholders